misael-diaz/sonic-infinite-scroller-game-dev/README.md

 game.

-And there are of course legendary devs like the primeagen whose advice is to go build something for yourself to acquire knowledge, skills and, experience.
+And there are of course legendary devs like the primeagen whose advice is to go build something for yourself to acquire knowledge, skills, and experience.
 Certainly, as basic as this game may be, building it has required me to research topics that I have not considered before like the X11 window system and some Linux kernel documentation for handling keyboard events (even if the latter is not actually used in this game it was a